Sonova's microphone disguised as a pen offers "super normal hearing"

 Although Sonova does not give sales figures for its Roger Pen, its launch helped lift revenue in its wireless communication systems business almost 19 percent in the second half of the 2013/14 year.

-The Swiss company has a market share of around 24 percent, followed by William Demant (WDH.CO) with 23 percent, Siemens (SIEGn.DE) with 17 percent and Denmark's GN Resound, the hearing aid unit of GN Store Nord (GN.CO), in fourth place with 16 percent.
+The Swiss company has a market share of around 24 percent, followed by William Demant with 23 percent, Siemens with 17 percent and Denmark's GN Resound, the hearing aid unit of GN Store Nord, in fourth place with 16 percent.

 While competitors offer wireless microphones, Kevin Taylor, head of technology at British charity Action on Hearing Loss, said Roger's discrete pen shape and its ability to switch between amplifying sounds from all directions or just one made it stand out from other devices.

 Rivals also want to increase the appeal of hearing aids.
-GN Resound has launched the LiNX hearing aid that lets users listen to calls and music from their iPhones (AAPL.O), which it hopes will banish the stigma of wearing a device by linking hearing aids to a fashionable brand.
-[ID:nL6N0QC4RO]
+GN Resound has launched the LiNX hearing aid that lets users listen to calls and music from their iPhones, which it hopes will banish the stigma of wearing a device by linking hearing aids to a fashionable brand.

 But despite offering "super normal hearing", Sonova's Launer acknowledged technology may have its limits.